From Survive to Thrive: A Director’s Guide for Leading an Early Childhood Program

 —Robyn Brookshire, Director, Early Learning Center for Research and Practice, University of Tennessee, Knoxville

 LeeKeenan and Ponte remind early childhood education leaders that we have the best job in the world!
 We are engineers, conductors, participants in play.
-We can ignite imaginations one minute, then wipe children’s tears, reassure adults, and guide the growth of teachers in the next.
+We can ignite imaginations one minute, then wipe children’s tears and guide the growth of teachers in the next.
 The authors examine true-to-life program scenarios in concrete, intentional ways and provide tips and ideas that are helpful for all directors.
 As a 45-year veteran director, I recommend this book to any early childhood leader who seeks to thrive at this job.

 —Johanna Booth-Miner, Director and Owner, Live & Learn Early Learning Center